digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage_gcp.rst

 Manual KMS key rotation
 -----------------------

-Canton keys can still be manually rotated even if they are externally stored in a GCP KMS.
+Canton keys can still be manually rotated even if they are externally stored in GCP KMS.
 To do that we can use the same :ref:`standard rotate key commands <rotating-canton-keys>` or, if we already have a pre-generated GCP KMS key to rotate to, run the following command: